solana-labs/solana-solidity.js/docs/src/getting-started/setup.md

 docker run --rm -it -p 8899:8899 -p 8900:8900 solanalabs/solana:edge > /dev/null
 ```

-4. In a new tab, initialize your project:
+4. In a new tab, initialize the project:

 ```
 mkdir -p project/contracts project/build